neoscalc/garNET_explorer/README.md

 <img width="150" alt="garNET_explorer" src="https://user-images.githubusercontent.com/54409312/235297098-7d1019f2-2ec9-453b-b751-6becf7764cb1.png">

-garNET_explorer is a MATLAB app for the vizualisation and classification of garnet.
+garNET_explorer is a MATLAB app for the vizualisation and classification of garnet shapes.

 ## Compatibility
 garNET_explorer is compatible with MATLAB r2022b and r2023a.
-It can only be used in MATLAB.
-It requires the image processing toolbox.
+This version can only be used in MATLAB.
+The MATLAB image processing toolbox is required to use garNET_explorer.

 ## Installation
 Installation steps: